 Carbon reduction is the primary focus at Blenheim.
 We will work as hard as we can to reduce our carbon emissions, but we also need to invest in projects that will help us offset the carbon we cannot eliminate.
 Being a landed estate, we have a number of initiatives that will enable us to begin offsetting carbon:

 Stage Zero is a partnership between the Environment Agency, the Evenlode Catchment Partnership, Thames Water, and Blenheim, to recreate the impact that beavers would have on a flood plain.
 The project will allow the water to spill out of the River Dorn at high flow, naturally, to the surrounding water meadows.
-By Spring 2022 we will have a naturally working floodplain initiative.
+Stage Zero was a successful Restoration Project and has resulted in a brand new flood plain.
+In time this will reduce the amount of silt that flows into Queen Pool.

 Our 6.5 Hectare site just north east of Woodstock, will generate 93.8 gigawatt hours over 15 years, which means nearly 15,000 tonnes of CO2 will be avoided.
 It will provide enough power for 721 homes (based on average annual household demand).